dladams/myproj/README.md

 </pre>
 to install it.

-To set up, to use the package, source the setup script in the installation
+To set up to use the package, source the setup script in the installation
 directory:
 <pre>
 source $DUNE_INSTALL_DIRECTORY/myproj/install.sh